kubernetes-sigs/wg-ai-gateway/proposals/10-egress-gateways.md

 Operators MUST use network policy or sidecar/egress proxy configuration to deny direct egress from workloads and force all outbound traffic to the Gateway.
 Retry loops across gateways are prohibited; implementations MUST tag requests to prevent looped retries.

+### Workload-to-Gateway Addressing

+**Open Questions:**

+How do workloads in the cluster address and connect to the egress Gateway?
+Several approaches are under consideration:

+- **Service-wrapped Gateway**: Wrap the Gateway in a Service to obtain a `.cluster.local` FQDN.
+Works today but requires a synthetic Service.
+- **Direct Gateway addressing**: Allow Gateways to obtain `.cluster.local` addresses directly (would require decomposing Service DNS capabilities).
+- **Service as HTTPRoute parentRef**: For mesh implementations, use `Service` as a `parentRef` to reroute traffic through a Gateway.
+- **Simplified frontend resource**: A lighter-weight resource that maps `.cluster.local` FQDNs directly to Backends without requiring full `Gateway` + `HTTPRoute` configuration.

+Additionally, `Backend` could be a good place to define failover priorities between endpoints, which HTTPRoute cannot currently express (it only supports weighted load balancing).

 ## Policy Application Scopes